home-assistant/companion.home-assistant/docs/notifications/basic.md

         title: Motion has been detected
 ```

-By default Text To Speech Notifications use the Music stream so they will bypass the ringer mode on the device given that volume is not at 0.
+By default Text To Speech notifications use the music stream so they will bypass the ringer mode on the device given that volume is not at 0.
 You have the option of using `channel: alarm_stream` to have your notification spoken regardless of music volume.

 ```yaml
   - alias: Notify of Motion